EndPointCorp/end-point-blog/2013/05/09/dynamically-adding-custom-radio-buttons.html.md

 <a href="/blog/2013/05/09/dynamically-adding-custom-radio-buttons/image-1-big.png" imageanchor="1"><img border="0" src="/blog/2013/05/09/dynamically-adding-custom-radio-buttons/image-1.png"/></a>

-There—that looks much better!
+There—​that looks much better!
 And it works great.